Clean is more than green

 - Improving the productive and responsible use of natural resources

-Cleantech spans many industry verticals which we have organized into 13 categories.
+Cleantech spans many industry verticals, which we have organized into 18 sectors.